ShailenNaidoo/gatsby-webapp-starterpack/README.md

 >
 > \- [Atomic Design (2016)](http://atomicdesign.bradfrost.com/chapter-4/)

 In the interest of speed, a third-party [React component-based](https://reactjs.org/docs/react-component.html) library called [Material UI](https://material-ui.com/) has been pre-selected to underpin all styling in this project.
-[Material UI](https://material-ui.com/) is an unofficially implementation of the [Material Design Spec](https://material.io/) (an extremely comprehensive and well-documented UI design system).
+[Material UI](https://material-ui.com/) is an unofficial implementation of the [Material Design Spec](https://material.io/) (an extremely comprehensive and well-documented UI design system).

 It is important to note that the team behind the [Material Design Spec](https://material.io/) have their own implementation of their principles via [Material Components Web for React](https://github.com/material-components/material-components-web-react) library.
 However, the unofficial [Material UI](https://material-ui.com/) implementation has been in development since 2017, while the [official Material Design](https://github.com/material-components/material-components-web-react) implementation only started development in 2018.